VIDEO and POST | Watch Time: 9 minutes | Read Time: 26 minutes

 A filmmaker is someone who gets films made.

-They don’t sit around in their pyjamas and wait for the scripts to roll through their door like a dim sum cart at Sunday brunch.
+They don’t sit around in their pajamas and wait for the scripts to roll through their door like a dim sum cart at Sunday brunch.

 Not all filmmakers have the exact same skillset.
 Some filmmakers may not even know how to use a camera or light a shot.
 While other filmmakers may be cinematographers in their own right.
 If you’re a solo filmmaker, you know how to do every damn thing on set.
 You’re a filmmaker, sound recordist, grip, gaffer, DP, AD, and director.